beloglazov/openstack-centos-kvm-glusterfs/doc/src/tutorial.md

 - OpenStack / Eucalyptus / CloudStack / OpenNebula
 - Complexity of Installing OpenStack
 - Our Step-by-Step Scripted Installation Approach
+- The purpose is not just having an up and running OpenStack installation, but also learning the steps required to perform the installation from the ground up and understanding the responsibilities and interaction of the OpenStack components.

 # Comparison of Open Source Cloud Platforms